 The Thornton Academy volleyball program is open to student-athletes of all levels of ability and experience.
 For each of the school’s four teams, the focus is on learning the fundamental skills of the sport while incorporating practice in understanding tactical and team play.
 The Thornton volleyball program is also committed to serving the greater community and regularly conducts fundraising activities for various causes.

-2021 Opening Date:
+2023 Opening Date: August 14

-Teams: Varsity, Junior Varsity, Maroon, Gold
+Teams: Varsity, Junior Varsity, First Team, Club

 Varsity Coach: Corey Huot

-Assistant Coach: Brian Pellerin
+Junior Varsity Coach: Brian Pellerin